virtualcitySYSTEMS/map-ui/MIGRATION_V6.md

   - removed `blockOverflow` property
 - `PluginEditorComponent` is more strictly typed.
 You must ensure the types of the `setConfig` and `getConfig` props actually fit the interface.
 - There is a new VcsMarkdown Component that should be used for rendering Markdown Text.
+- There is a new VcsExpansionPanel Component that should be used for expandable sections.
 - `VcsLabel`
   - added tooltip and tooltipPosition
 - `VcsFormattedNumber`